MicrosoftDocs/azure-docs/articles/notification-hubs/configure-microsoft-push-notification-service.md

 ## Prerequisites
 If you haven't already created a notification hub, create one now.
 For more information, see [Create an Azure notification hub in the Azure portal](create-notification-hub-portal.md).

-## Configure Windows Push Notification Service (WNS)
+## Configure Microsoft Push Notification Service (MPNS)

-The following procedure gives you steps to configure Windows Push Notification Service (WNS) settings for a notification hub:
+The following procedure gives you steps to configure Microsoft Push Notification Service (MPNS) settings for a notification hub:

-To set up Microsoft Push Notification Service (MPNS) for Windows Phone:

 1. In the Azure portal, in the **Notification Hub**, select **Windows Phone (MPNS)**.
 1. Enable either unauthenticated or authenticated push notifications: